serdar-kalkan/postgres-automatic-partitioner/README.md

 Simple node.js application client developed using ESmodules to demonstrate Postgres partitioning feature on the client side.
 Includes seed record generation script
 S/o goes to original idea and sourcecode owner Hussein Nasser.

-## Scripts to spin up dockerized container and check heartbeat
+## Scripts to spin up dockerized container for local PostgreSQL instance and check heartbeat
-docker command to spin up the database server named pg from postgres docker image (to be automated) >>
+Spin up a container named pg to run postgres image (to be automated) >>

-docker pull postgres

-docker run -d --name pg \\
+docker pull postgres:latest #could be altered if any specific version will be requested or may be recevied from the prompt docker run -d --name pg \\
 -e POSTGRES_PASSWORD=postgres \\
 -p 5432:5432 \\